-Tobacco use is the number one preventable cause of death.
+Tobacco use is the number one preventable cause of death in the united states.

 When you quit smoking, the health benefits begin almost immediately.